m-guseva/m-guseva.github.io/_portfolio/BudgetOverview.md

 ## Expense categorization by rule
 The next part turned out more difficult than I thought: **How can I automatize the assignment of categories to the entries?** 🤔

-I found recurring patterns in the expense information column, like the word "geba" in supermarket expenses and decided hard-code them as they are unlikely to change.
+I found recurring patterns in the expense information column, like the word "geba" in supermarket expenses and decided to hard-code them as they are unlikely to change.
 So I created a new variable `category` and checked elementwise whether the "Auftraggeber" column in the `finanzen` dataframe contained the keyword.
 If yes, then it was saved in the category column.
 In the end the categorization column was added to the `finanzen` dataframe.

-ToDo: Describe the special case with "Buchungstext"

 ```python
 def categoryParse(finanzen):